-The PACAP project-team will tackle performance-related issues, for conventional programming paradigms.
-In fact, programming complex environments is no longer reserved to experts in compilation and architecture.
+The PACAP project-team tackles performance-related issues, for conventional programming paradigms.
+In fact, programming complex environments is no longer the exclusive domain of experts in compilation and architecture.
 A large community now develops applications for a wide range of targets, including mobile "apps", cloud, multicore or heterogeneous processors.